LindirQuenya/rpi_AD7705_daq/README.md

  2. copy `website/index.html` to `/var/www/html`.

 Then point your web-browser to your raspberry pi.
-You should see the current temperatue reading on the screen.
+You should see the current temperatue reading on the screen and a plot with dygraph.

-The demo transmits only a single value but that can easily turned into transmitting JSON packets for more complex data and then decoded with jquery in the brower.
+The demo transmits only a single value but that can easily turned into transmitting JSON packets for more complex data and then decoded with jquery in the browser.